Methodology

 - They offer various types of insurance you can purchase

-Best line of credit in Canada: Scotiabank Personal Line Of Credit
+Best line of credit in Canada: BMO Personal Line Of Credit

 Lines of credit can be an interesting alternative that sometimes provide lower rates than other loans (and usually much lower rates than credit cards).